Sydney-Informatics-Hub/selectio/README.md

 pip install selectio
 ```

-or for development as conda environment:
+or for development in a conda environment:

 ```bash
 conda env update --file environment.yaml